brian1917/workload-identifier/README.md

 # Unmanaged Maker

 ## Description
 CLI tool that suggests unmanaged workloads for the Illumio PCE from observed traffic in Explorer.
+The output of the tool should be reviewed and then used to import into the PCE to create and label the workloads.
+The default output is the easiest to consume.
+When you are ready to import, you can run the tool agai with either the `-g` flag to create a CSV to be used with GAT import the workloads and labels or the `-i` flag to create two CSVs (one for workloads and one for labels) to be used with the ilo-cli tool.

 ## Input CSV File
-The tool requires an input CSV with information on how to match unmanaged workloads to observed traffic.
+The tool requires an input CSV with information on how to match IP addresses from observed traffic to unmanaged workloads.
 The repository includes a default CSV that is suggested to be used as a starting point.
 Add to it as needed.
 The CSV columns are explained below:
 * **name** - name of the service being identified (e.g., domain controller, LDAP, etc.)
 * **provider** - 1 if the workload is a provider or 0 if it is a consumer.
 For example, a Domain Controllers will be on the provider of observed traffic.
 McAfee workloads will be the consumer on traffic over port 8081.
 * **required_ports** - list of ports that _must_ be observed to be considered a match.
 Separate ports by a space. *_Ranges are not allowed_*.